 Know the Debate

-How long until soil organic matter measurably increases?
+How fast can soil organic matter be built?

 Sources behind this view